sivakumar6678/sivakumar6678/README.md

 ---

 ### 💼 Experience
-- **Bharath Economic Froum**: as a Web developer intern with strong foundation in react , angular
+- **Bharath Economic Froum**: as a Web developer intern with strong foundation in react and angular with multiple libraries
 - **Frontend Developer Intern at Alzira (Dec 2024 – April 2025)**
     - Collaborating on frontend designs using React.
     - Enhancing UX with responsive and scalable layouts.